-The School of Divinity offers concentrated studies within the MDiv degree:
+The School of Divinity also offers optional concentrated studies within the MDiv degree:

 - the Well-Being and Religious Leadership Program with curricular concentrations in food and faith, and faith and health of the public;

-- in partnership with the Department of Education the school offers a concentration designed to enable students who already hold teaching certificates to qualify for a North Carolina Master’s level certification; and
+- in partnership with the Department of Education the school offers a concentration in Education designed to enable students who already hold teaching certificates to qualify for a North Carolina Master’s level certification; and

 - in collaboration with the Wake Forest University Center for Energy, Environment, and Sustainability (CEES) the school offers a graduate certificate in sustainability.